romkatv/zsh-bin/README.md

 pulls man pages and help files from `zsh-5.8-linux-x86_64.tar.gz` and embeds them in `zsh-5.8-darwin-x86_64.tar.gz`.
 So if you are trying to reproduce the macOS build, you'll need to start by building Zsh for Linux-x86_64.

+---

+Zsh from zsh-bin cannot load user-defined modules.
+This probably can be fixed.